tensorlakeai/indexify/README.md

 # Indexify

-Indexify is a knowledge/context retreival service, and provides APIs to generate embeddings from SOTA models and manage and query indexes on vector databases, implement various SOTA retrieval algorithms.
+Indexify is a knowledge/context retreival service, and provides APIs to generate embeddings from various pre-trained models and manage and query indexes on vector databases, implement various SOTA retrieval algorithms.

 Currently for production use-case, the embedding generation APIs are stable, while the other features are coming along.